tengku-hanis/jomresearchwebsite/content/webinar_detail/2023-09-10-how-to-conduct-a-systematic-review/index.en.md

 - Title: How to conduct a systematic review
 - Language: English
-- Price: RM80 (recording, slides, and e-certificate will be provided)
+- Price: RM80 (recording, slides, and e-certificate are included)
 - Content:
     - What is a systematic review
     - Type of review papers